 Recently, the federal government issued new rules that nursing homes are required to inform residents and their family members when there are cases of COVID-19 in a facility.
 The rules have not gone into effect yet, but according to the administrator of the federal Centers for Medicare & Medicaid Services, “Now more than ever, nursing home residents and their family members have a right to know what’s going on in these facilities.”

 In addition to a push for transparency, some health officials believe a single reporting database would be useful.
 Nursing home data could be sent to state and federal departments, along with the public.
 This way, the most at-risk locations could be identified in regards to the need for personal protective equipment, testing, and emergency funding.

 When it comes to the coronavirus and the state’s response with the pandemic in nursing homes, there are a number of questions regarding what could have been done differently and if lives could have been saved.
-If you have question above your loved one’s rights or are worried about their safety in their nursing home, contact Shrager & Sachs.
+If you have question above your loved one’s rights or are worried about their safety in their nursing home, contact Shrager, Sachs, & Blanco.
 We can look into the situation and determine if negligence occurred and if legal action is a valid option for your loved one and family.